CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, highly actionable skill with real executable code for all major X/Twitter API operations.
-Its main weaknesses are the lack of explicit validation checkpoints in workflows (especially for destructive operations like posting/deleting) and the monolithic structure that could benefit from splitting the API reference into a separate file.
+This is a solid, highly actionable skill with executable code for all major X/Twitter API operations.
+Its main weaknesses are the lack of validation/error-handling checkpoints in workflows (especially for destructive operations like deleting tweets) and the monolithic structure that could benefit from splitting auth patterns and API reference into separate files.
 The content is mostly concise but has minor redundancies.

 Suggestions